To be admitted to Nature’s hearth costs nothing. None is excluded, but excludes himself. You have only to push aside the curtain.

 Meaning

-In the quote “To be admitted to Nature’s hearth costs nothing.
+“To be admitted to Nature’s hearth costs nothing.
 None is excluded, but excludes himself.
-You have only to push aside the curtain.,” the emphasis is on love.
-It highlights the thought that love can be found in unexpected places while implying that trust creates long-term stability.
+You have only to push aside the curtain.” presents a viewpoint centered on love.
+It implies that love strengthens when nurtured and encourages us to remember that emotional closeness takes time.

 Theme